r-soltani/BreachAnalyzer/README.md

 ### Walk-through
-For more details explaination visit www.zeroknowledgeproof.com or https://medium.com/@zeroknowledgeproof
+For the details explaination visit www.zeroknowledgeproof.com or https://medium.com/@zeroknowledgeproof